ryanrasmuss/aws-terraform-dome9-guide/readme.md

 Register and sign into your AWS console at https://console.aws.amazon.com

+### Register Dome9

+Sign up at https://secure.dome9.com

+Click the '+' sign next to the AWS symbol to add your AWS account.
+Follow the instructions on Dome9.

+### Generate your host keys

 Generate an AWS key pair for your EC2 instances.
 We will refer this as ``your-aws-key`` in this guide.

-Install AWS CLI.
+### Install AWS CLI

 Instructions can be found here: https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html

 Once installed, run ``aws configure`` and add your key pairs.
 You can find this information in the AWS web console under ``My Security Credentials``.

 We will need you to have ``$HOME/.aws/`` defined with a credentials file.
 Terraform will use this location.

-### Register Dome9

-Sign up at https://secure.dome9.com

-Click the '+' sign next to the AWS symbol to add your AWS account.
-Follow the instructions on Dome9.

 ### Install Terraform